 Whether you have a personal pension or pension with your employer, there are numerous protections for pension assets in the UK.
 While many people may see trustees and administrators as an "additional cost", this is not the case.
 They are there to help you, direct you and ultimately offer an added layer of security between your pension assets and unregulated financial advisers.

-The role of pension trustees/administrators has changed dramatically over the years.
-Many are now proactive, and whether a private pension scheme or employer pension scheme, they will make you aware of:
+The role of pension trustees and administrators has changed dramatically over the years.
+Many are now proactive, and whether you are enrolled in a private pension scheme or employer pension scheme, they will make you aware of:

 - The risk of pension scams

 - Potential high-risk transfers

 Pension trustees and administrators have a legal obligation to protect your pension fund assets and ensure that you abide by the law.
 In their position, if they were to sanction an inappropriate pension transfer, they could be held legally liable.
 So, you should see pension trustees and administrators as your gatekeepers, not another obstacle to navigate.